Q: Does the foundation offer an internship program?

 Q: Does the foundation offer internships in its offices outside the United States?

 A: Yes.
 The foundation has internship opportunities in our Beijing China, London England, and Ethiopia Africa offices.
 These are newer programs and we are still determining our university partners.
 Please note that we reserve internship opportunities in our regional offices for students studying in those countries.

 Q: Does the foundation offer any internship opportunities for high school undergraduate students?

-A: Yes.
-In summer 2016 we launched a new partnership with the Mayor’s office in Seattle and have welcomed interns from the Youth Employment Initiative every year since.
-We look forward to continuing our partnership in summer 2019.
-At this time, we are prioritizing this engagement and are not currently considering additional partnerships supporting internships for high school or undergraduate students.
+A: Not at this time.
+We may reinitiate a partnership with the Mayor’s office in Seattle where we previously welcomed interns from the Seattle Youth Employment Program through the Human Services Department.
+We are not currently considering additional partnerships supporting internships for high school or undergraduate students.

 Q: Can students volunteer or shadow at the foundation?

 A: No. At this time we do not offer a shadowing or volunteering program for students.
 The foundation receives offers from many people who are interested in getting involved in the issues we care about.
 However, because we fund the efforts of others who work in the field and do not do that work ourselves, we do not accept volunteers at the foundation.
 The organizations we fund (and many others like them) have the greatest need for volunteers to achieve their goals and unique missions.
 To learn more about volunteering please visit this page.